grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 The hashrate in turn is a function of the number of participants and the speed of the equipment used to calculate the hash.

+(NB: Though strictly speaking SHA is not progress-free because there is a finite number of hashes, the range of a 256-bit integer is so vast that it is practically progress-free.)

 ## The SHA Input is Irrelevant ##

 In the Bitcoin blockchain the input is a block header.